MuigetsuVB/artifacts-devblog/index.md

 The existing endpoints will remain compatible with coordinates, now with layer precision, and new endpoints will also support map IDs.

 This is a **big transition**, but I’m really excited to introduce it.
-While only the new zone will benefit from it initially in 5.1, the rest of the game world will be updated progressively.
+Le monde sera graduellement mise à jour pour profiter totalement de ses mécanismes.

 ---

 ## Multi-Character Combat

-One of the most requested features is finally coming: **multi-character combat**, arriving with update **5.1**!
+One of the most requested features is finally coming: **multi-character combat**, arriving with season 6!

 This required several fundamental changes to the combat system.